Skip to content

 2. Editing a single page in a browser.

-3. Manually creating a fork and making multiple commits before creating a pull request.
+3. Installing and editing and making multiple commits before creating a pull request.

 In each case, a GitHub account is required.
 If you prefer not to register on GitHub, you can contact us with any feedback or suggestions.